WatchOutNewsAgency/wona.github.com/_posts/2017-01-30-sac-general-body-meet.md

 The sister IITs are no stranger to such General Body Meetings.
 IIT Bombay has a very organized idea of GBMs where the Gymkhana President - a faculty-in charge of the Student’s Gymkhana - chairs the meeting, and aims at reviewing the performance of the Office Bearers.
 All students can attend the meeting but only members of the General Body present can vote.
 The meeting is conducted once a semester and the quorum is 50% of the members.

 Being a first in IITR, the meeting set up a good precedent for the next batches of representatives to follow.
 However, the success of such a meeting heavily depends on an informed and strong response from the students themselves.
-The scant numbers at the senate hall on Monday is an lamentable manifestation of the enthusiasm that such discussions see on the SAC facebook group.
+The scant numbers at the senate hall on Monday is a lamentable manifestation of the enthusiasm that such discussions see on the SAC facebook group.
 The other factor defining such a meet is how the students’ questions are met.
 While most responses offered adequate justification and logical arguments, few failed to be satisfactory.
 A few discussions were concluded with the promise to put forward a solution.
 Promising it may seem, but whether the word is backed up by work remains to be seen.

 IITR has had an appalling record when it comes to tangible action on the part of its student representatives.
 The earlier executive committees have had a track record of passivity, with only a few coming off as outliers.
 This SAC has clearly differentiated itself in this regard.
 In the short span of time afforded to them, there has been laudable work done.
 However, much needs to be done as IITR can be seen to finally wake from its slumber.
 Promising it may seem, but whether all the words are backed up by work remains to be seen.